-For example, you have an Everyone permission set and then create a Department permission set for a Department called 'IT' that contains the users 'Blackadder', 'Baldric' and 'MrsMiggins'.
-The access that they have to the system will be what has been defined under the Department 'IT' permission set, as a Department overwrites any access defined by the Everyone permission set.
+For example: by default you already have an Everyone permission set so, when you create a Department permission set for a Department called Agents, which contains the users 'Blackadder', 'Baldric' and 'MrsMiggins', the access that they have to the system will be what has been defined under the Agents Department permission set, as a Department overwrites any access defined by the Everyone permission set.

 Setting up or editing User Permissions